Funnel TES

 funnel --helpFunnel config file

-Funnel will need access to the TRE layer MinIO.
+Funnel will need access to the TRE layer S3 storage.
 Once funnel is installed, create a config.yml file.

-Endpointis where the instance of MinIO in the TRE Layer is hosted.Access key&Secretare created in the previous step.
+Endpointis where the instance of S3 in the TRE Layer is hosted.Access key&Secretare created in the previous step.

 GenericS3: